financefeast/doc_md/source/content/get-started-with-financefeast/_index.md

 # Get Started With Financefeast

-The following is a list of working examples built by Financefeast.
-You can copy them as-is and should immediately get data to visualize.
+The following is a list of working examples built by Financefeast to help you get started quickly.

 [//]: # (**[Testing the API with Postman]({{< relref "/get-started-with-financefeast/testing-with-postman.md" >}})**)
 [//]: # (**[First look at the Financefeast python client library]({{< relref "/get-started-with-financefeast/using-python-client-library.md" >}})**)